jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 touch.threshold = 1400
 ```

-In my case, that was a bit too sensitive but may be worth adjusting as needed.
+In my case, that was not sensitive enough but may be worth adjusting as needed, depending on what you're using.

 **(APPROXIMATE) PRESSURE SENSITIVITY**
-If you watch the raw value from the sensor while touching it very carefully, you will see the numbers slowly getting larger the more you press.
-We can hack this to give us very approximate pressure sensitivity!
+This one is a pretty cool hack!
+If you watch the raw value from the sensor while touching it very carefully, you will see the numbers get larger the harder you press.
+We can hack this to give us very approximate pressure sensitivity.

-First, record the lightest and hardest touch you expect.
-With a bare wire, I get about `300` and `1000`.
+First, record the lightest and hardest touch you expect using `touch.raw_input` like above: with a bare wire, I get about `300` and `1000`.
 We can combine that with our pulse-width modulation code from last time to dim the LED, depending on how hard we're pressing!
 (To see this in action, see the `Bonus code` section below.)

 ***